08Aristodemus24/project-alexander-animations/readme.md

 6.283185307179586
 ```

+20. increasing the layout_scale argument in a Graph mobject will increase the spacing between nodes and not make the graph too compressed and dense

 # Usage:
 **Prerequesities to do:**
 1. make sure you have `ffmpeg` and `python` installed, and optionally `miketex`.
 ManimCE details the installation in this link: https://docs.manim.community/en/stable/installation.html